 Plan your budget and be realistic.

 We know that you may not be ready to design and build your entire yard in one sitting, but when we understand your goals and your budget, we can develop a long-term plan for you to create and expand upon the luxuries in your yard.

 We also have homes, mortgages, children, and retirement to think about—we are here to make your property work for you, not against you.
 You may feel pressured to put in a patio immediately because you’re the only house on the block without one, but you may also have a drainage problem in your yard.
 Adding a patio on top of that will make your problem worse unless we fix that first.
 We’ll be there every step of the way to identify things you may not have considered or known about so that you’re investing your resources as wisely as possible.

-Similarly, you may want a tree line to give your yard a natural fence and some much-needed privacy, but do you need to allot a large percentage of your budget to getting the biggest trees possible now, or can you plant smaller and less expensive trees that can eventually grow into your visualization?
+Similarly, you may want a tree line to give your yard a natural fence and some much-needed privacy, but do you need to allow a large percentage of your budget to get the biggest trees possible now, or can you plant smaller and less expensive trees that can eventually grow into your visualization?

 Understand where your plans are flexible, where they aren’t, and the constraints of your property and budget so that we can help you prioritize and stretch your dollar when possible.

 Don’t ask, “When can you start?”